 - · Ask the class to think individually for a few minutes about whether certain things are expected of them because of their gender.
 Do they have to do certain things because they are a boy/girl?
 Do they get treated differently to their brothers/sisters?
-Do they ever hear things like "you're the man of the house so you have to...."
-Or "boys are just like that, but as a girl you must not....".
+Do they ever hear things like "you're the man of the house so you have to .... " Or "boys are just like that, but as a girl you must not....".
 Do they remember a time in their childhood when they realised they were treated differently because they were a boy or a girl?
 Tell them to jot down some of their thoughts and ideas on a piece of paper. - After a few minutes ask the students to turn to the person next to them and discuss what they have been thinking about and what they have written down.
 Allow the class a few minutes to swap experiences with each other in their pairs. - Now lead a class discussion on gender roles by asking pairs to share their experiences with the class.
 Be sure to call on both boys and girls to participate.
 Use the following questions as prompts and guides for discussion. - What happened that made you realise that girls and boys were different? - Who was involved in the situation? (e.g. parents, friends, teachers, the media, etc.) - · What did this teach you about what it meant to be a girl/boy? - · Were there long-term effects of what happened?
 What were they? - Explain to the class how society expects girls and boys to behave differently and reinforces this throughout childhood.
-This impacts children's attitudes and behaviours and determines how they relate to each
+This impacts children's attitudes and behaviours and determines how they relate to each other.

-- E.g. Being prevented from showing emotions, such as sadness, can affect our ability to show love for those around us. - Situations that teach us about gender occur in different places (at home, in the community, media, school, etc.) and involve different people (e.g. parents, friends, teachers, neighbours etc.). - Boys and girls are told what is expected of them so often that they come to believe that there is no other way to do things. - Ask the class to now think about gender roles as adults.
+- E.g. Being prevented from showing emotions, such as sadness, can affect our ability to show love for those around us. - · Situations that teach us about gender occur in different places (at home, in the community, media, school, etc.) and involve different people (e.g. parents, friends, teachers, neighbours etc.). - Boys and girls are told what is expected of them so often that they come to believe that there is no other way to do things. - Ask the class to now think about gender roles as adults.
 Do they think that gender roles affect adults?
 How/how not?
 Where would they have an impact?
 At home?
 In the workplace?
 Are men/women expected to act a certain way at home or in work? - Have a short lively discussion with the class about gender roles and adults. - Play the 'Childhood Gender Roles in Adult Life' video on the corresponding slide. - What do the class think of this video?
 Is it a reality?
 Would this happen/does this happen in Ireland?
 Are there certain roles expected of men and women in Ireland?
 Do men and women have the same chances? - Girls and boys learn that society expects them to behave differently and to fulfil certain gender roles.
 These expectations impact their attitudes and behaviour throughout the life cycle.

-in Ireland over time?
+- As a concluding activity get the class to think about gender roles more broadly in Ireland and around the world. - Ask the class to think about gender roles in Ireland.
+Have gender roles changed in Ireland over time?
 Are men and women expected to behave the same way today as they have always been?
 Has society changed its expectations of men and women in the home and in the workplace?